scheldejonas/fullStackJsFall2017/Period 3/README.md

 GraphQL is used together with you JavaScript Express backend server, on the REST API.
 Your are here able to have one endpoint, that then serves all data fetching.

-GraphQL is implemented in so many languages, with snippets/collections for frameworks to those languages already.
+GraphQL is implemented in so many languages, with libraries for frameworks to those languages already.

 The list goes on here: [List of languages to GraphQL](http://graphql.org/code/)